IT Support Knowledge Base

 When do you reset NVRAM, SMC, either or none of them?

-RESET SMC (System Management Controller) WHEN:
+Reset SMC (System Management Controller) When:

 The computer doesn't start up, doesn't display video, has sleep or fan noise issues, or other power issues.